pydio/pydio-doc-admin-guide/1_installation_guides/7_upgrades_and_updates.md

 ### Upgrading from a previous version of Pydio Cells

-The upgrade process is easily done, you just have to go to ** > ** and then choose the recent version that you wish to upgrade to.
+The upgrade process is easily done, you just have to go to **Backend > Upgrade** and then click on check now, after that if there is any update avaiable it will appear.

 ### Update Channels

-You have the choice to either use only the stable released versions, or use our nightly channel giving you more updates but with risks, as we say "with great powers comes a great responsibility".
+You can also choose the in which you want to get the upgrades, you can use the stable channel that will provide you with tested and stable updates or the nighlty channel that will provide you with regular updates but it's up to you as they might be risks involved, so use it with caution.